majidhawa/data-_structures/README.md

-Heaps
+# Heaps

+## Introduction

-Heaps are a type of binary tree-based data structure constrained by a heap property
+Heaps are a type of binary tree-based data structure constrained by a heap property.
 They are nearly complete binary trees.

-There are two types of heap:
+There are two types of heaps: Min Heap and Max Heap.

-         Min heap
-         Max heap
+## Types of Heaps

+- **Min Heap**: A type of heap where the parent node has a value less than or equal to its child nodes.
+- **Max Heap**: A type of heap where the parent node has a value greater than or equal to its child nodes.

-Advantages of using heaps
+## Advantages of Using Heaps

-          Efficient insertion and deletion

-          Guaranteed access to max and min element

-           Space efficiency
+- **Efficient Insertion and Deletion**: Heaps allow efficient addition and removal of elements.
+- **Guaranteed Access to Max and Min Element**: You can easily access the maximum or minimum element in a heap.
+- **Space Efficiency**: Heaps are more space-efficient than other data structures like balanced binary search trees.

-Disadvantages of using heaps
+## Disadvantages of Using Heaps

-       Lack of flexibility

-        Not suitable for sorting

-        Inefficient for searching

-        Not certain for certain operations like finding the median
+- **Lack of Flexibility**: Heaps offer limited flexibility compared to other data structures.
+- **Not Suitable for Sorting**: While heaps can efficiently manage priorities, they are not ideal for sorting elements.
+- **Inefficient for Searching**: Searching for an element in a heap is not as efficient as in other data structures.
+- **Uncertain for Certain Operations**: Some operations, like finding the median, are not straightforward or guaranteed to be efficient in heaps.

-Applications of a heap
+## Applications of a Heap

-        Used to implement priority queues
+- **Priority Queues**: Heaps are commonly used to implement priority queues.

-        Selection Algorithm e.g finding the smallest element in a list
+- **Selection Algorithms**: For example, finding the smallest element in a list.

-        Used in allocating and deallocating memory dynamically
+- **Dynamic Memory Allocation**: Heaps are used in allocating and deallocating memory dynamically.

-        Used in various algorithms such as Dijkstra to find the node of the smallest
+- **Algorithms**: Used in various algorithms such as Dijkstra's algorithm to find the node of the smallest distance.

+Heaps are a powerful data structure with specific use cases, particularly where efficient management of priorities is required.